Tech

 In the days preceding the Artemis II launch, NASA Administrator Jared Isaacman commented that one of the main motives for the US to reinitiate its lunar exploration programs is the progress that China has been making in the space.

-As outlined by The New York Times, China is the only country so far to have landed on and retrieved samples from the far side of the moon — the same side that the US aims to land human astronauts on by 2028 — with its seventh robotic mission exploring the lunar south pole later this year.
+As outlined by The New York Times, China is the only country so far to have landed on and retrieved samples from the far side of the moon — the same side that the US aims to land human astronauts on by 2028 — with its seventh robotic mission exploring the lunar south pole slated for later this year.
 For its part, China aims to place its own astronauts on the nearer, Neil Armstrong-trodden side of the moon by 2030.

 Right now, China’s astronomical ambitions appear to be slightly leaner than America’s, and are moving at a slower rate.
 Dr. Yuqi Qian, a lunar geologist at the University of Hong Kong, told the NYT, “I don’t think China regards this as a race.”
 Still, that hasn’t stopped the US from ramping up its moon mission efforts in recent years.